-Based on a sworn statement given by Respondent and verified by Witness Michael Bornstein, a conversation had taken place prior to Respondent's utilities being disconnected.
-That conversation surrounded an on-going problem Respondent was having while attempting to make payments for her utilities through the online service.
-According to Respondent, she had made the payment prior to the trip to Tallahassee and said "I hope they don't cut off my power" to Bornstein.
-Upon their return, Respondent found out the utilities had been turned off.
-She admitted calling Mr. Bornstein directly to relay the issue, but did not direct or order him to call and have the power restored.
-Based on the previous conversation, Mr. Bornstein made a telephone call to the Lake Worth Utilities Customer Service Manager, Ms. Donna Ryan-Ruiz.
+Based on a sworn statement given by Respondent and verified by Witness Pam Triolo, a conversation had taken place between the two during a business trip to Tallahassee.
+That conversation surrounded an on-going problem Mayor Triolo was having while attempting to make payments for her utilities through the online service.
+According to Mayor Triolo, she made the payment prior to the trip to Tallahassee and said "I hope they don't cut off my power" to Respondent.
+Upon their return, Mayor Triolo found out the utilities had been turned off.
+She admitted to calling Respondent directly to relay the issue.
+Respondent then made a telephone call to the Lake Worth Utilities Customer Service Manager, Ms. Donna Ryan-Ruiz.

-Ms. Ryan-Ruiz, subsequently (based on her sworn statement) submitted a work order to have the power restored at Respondent's residence.
-On the work order she put "Reconnect per City Manager" in the comments section.
+Ms. Ryan-Ruiz, subsequently (based on her sworn statement) submitted a work order to have the power restored at Mayor Triolo's residence.
+On the work order she put in the comments section, "Reconnect per City Manager."
 Ms. Ryan-Ruiz stated it is common to place information in the comments section.
 The reconnection was completed later that evening after normal business hours.